makeopensource/mOS/README.md

 brew install i386-elf-binutils i386-elf-gcc nasm binutils qemu
 ```

+If you are on Apple Silicon, you will need to use Rosetta along with installing x86_64 libraries.
+This can be done by prefixing the previous commands with `arch -x86_64`.

 You will need to ensure that these programs are on your PATH or `make` will not find them.

 ### Building